JT2M0L3Y/JT2M0L3Y/README.md

 # 👋 Introduction

-### Hello!😜
+<p>Hello!😜</p>

-### I'm Jonathan, a computer science student, novice photographer, and a PC gamer.
-I am interested in Software Engineering and DevOps.
-My recent projects have involved full-stack development, cryptography, and cybersecurity.
+<p>I'm Jonathan, a Computer Science student and novice photographer.</p>
+<p>I am most interested in Software Engineering and DevOps, but I also have explored Cybersecurity and Machine Learning.</p>

 <br>